-AK/AS/PHIL 3595 3.0 International Ethics.
+AK/AS/PHIL3595 3.0 International Ethics.
 This course examines the role of norms in the analysis of international relations, in particular as they apply to foreign actor involvement in conflicts within states; issues such as massive human rights violations, ethnic cleansing, genocide and the norms governing intervention by international, state and non-state actors.
 Relies upon extensive case study material in the civil wars of the nineties.

-Prerequisites: Either Modes or equivalent, AK/AS/PHIL 2050 6.0, AK/ AS/PHIL 2060 3.0, AK/AS/PHIL 2070 3.0, or AK/AS/PHIL 2075 3.0 or permission of the Philosophy Coordinator.
+Prerequisites: Either modes or equivalent, AK/AS/PHIL 2050 6.0, AK/ AS/PHIL 2060 3.0, AK/AS/PHIL 2070 3.0, or AK/AS/PHIL 2075 3.0 or permission of department Chair.